micropython/micropython-lib/README.md

 ## Installing packages from Python Package Index

-It is possible to use the `mpremote mip install` or `mip.install()` methods to install packages built from the official [PyPI](https://pypi.org/), [Test PyPI](https://test.pypi.org/) or a selfhosted Python Package Index.
+It is possible to use the `mpremote upip install` or `upip.install()` methods to install packages built from the official [PyPI](https://pypi.org/), [Test PyPI](https://test.pypi.org/) or a selfhosted Python Package Index.